 It wasn't easy.
-In fact, he says, it took 394 attempts, and cost a huge amount of money.
+In fact, he says, it took many attempts, and cost a huge amount of money.
 But in 2011, at the age of 21, Freddie became the youngest telecoms operator in the US.
 According to NBC News, Figgers Communication remains the only black-owned telecommunications company in the country.

 In the early days Freddie did most of the work himself - from laying the concrete for his first mobile phone tower, to installing fibre optic cables.

 He started out providing services in rural areas of north Florida and southern Georgia, not far from Quincy, and the company has steadily grown.
 In 2014, Freddie launched a smartphone, the Figgers F1, with a device that detects motion and switches to "safe mode" above 10mph, preventing people from texting while driving.
-The Figgers F3, which went on sale in 2019, contains a chip designed to enable wireless charging whenever the phone is within five metres of a "super base charger" - a device that has been awaiting approval by the FCC.
+The Figgers F3, which went on sale in 2019, contains a chip designed to enable wireless charging whenever the phone is within five metres of a "super base charger" - a device that has been awaiting approval by regulators.